Frenes93/Jobb/README.md

-# Jobb FastAPI Example
+# Jobb

-This repository contains a minimal FastAPI application.
-The project is intended as a starting point for building APIs and experimenting with FastAPI features.
+This repository is for creating a tool to allow process engineers and project engineers work easier.

 ## Installation